jessecusack/scientific-workflow/learning_resources.md

 # Online resources

 I learned basic python and R programming using [Code Academy](https://www.codecademy.com/).
 Some of the content is free or accessible for a short time via a free trial.
 The user interface is extremely well done and you can start coding from inside the web browser, which is great for beginners.
+I have started learning Julia using [Julia Academy](https://juliaacademy.com/).

 [Software carpentry](https://software-carpentry.org/lessons/) has open-source lessons on UNIX, R, python, git and more.